Skip to Main Content

 • Create: Many AI tools may be useful for creative adaptations.

-• Summarize: Many AI tools, including chatbots like ChatGPT and AI literature search tools like ResearchRabbit, can summarize articles.
+• Summarize: Many AI tools, including chatbots like Microsoft CoPilot* and AI literature search, synthesis and visualization tools like ResearchRabbit and Elicit, can summarize articles.

-• Discover new research: Many literature search AI tools such as Research Rabbit and Elicit may help you discover new research in your area and visualize connections between researchers and between research literature.
+• Discover new research: Many literature search, syntheisis and visualization AI tools such as Research Rabbit and Elicit may help you discover new research in your area and visualize connections between researchers and between research literature.

 • Translate: AI tools may help you translate between languages.